asokraju/nanoGPT_/jobs/readme.md

   - **template**: Defines the pod template used by the Job to create pods.
   - **spec**: Within the template, specifies the configuration and behavior of the pods.
 - **Resource Allocation**: Properly specifying resource requests and limits ensures efficient scheduling and resource utilization.
-- **Data Persistence**: Using PersistentVolumeClaims and volumes allows data to persist across pod restarts.
 - **Configuration Management**: ConfigMaps and environment variables provide flexible configuration without modifying container images.
 - **Command Execution**: Custom commands allow for dynamic execution and flexibility in running scripts.
 - **Health Monitoring**: Liveness and readiness probes enable Kubernetes to manage container health and readiness effectively.